-We envisions ourselves as a trusted leader in our field, raising standards, driving innovation, and cultivating partnerships throughout the region.
+We envision ourselves as a trusted leader in our field, raising standards, driving innovation, and cultivating partnerships throughout DC, Maryland, Virginia, and Puerto Rico.
 From our educational initiatives and financial services to our organizing and advocacy efforts, LEDC will help participants reach their goals and create an environment where those participants themselves become leaders in their communities.

 On a warm spring night in 1991, a Latino man was shot by a DC police officer leading to several days of violent clashes and millions of dollars in property damages in the DC neighborhood of Mount Pleasant.

-Soon thereafter, a visionary group of bankers, business professionals and civil rights activists came together to launch the Latino Economic Development Corporation of Washington, DC (LEDC).
-In 2012, the name was changed to the Latino Economic Development Center.
+Soon thereafter, a visionary group of bankers, business professionals, and civil rights activists came together to launch the Latino Economic Development Corporation of Washington, DC.
+In 2012, the name was changed to the Latino Economic Development Center (LEDC).